ppfeufer/aa-forum/README.md

-from django.apps import apps  # Only if not already imported earlier from django.conf import settings  # Only if not already imported earlier from django.conf.urls.static import static  # Only if not already imported earlier
+from django.apps import apps  # Only if not already imported earlier from django.conf import settings  # Only if not already imported earlier from django.conf.urls.static import static  # Only if not already imported earlier from django.urls import path  # Only if not already imported earlier

 # If django_ckeditor_5 is loaded
 if apps.is_installed("django_ckeditor_5"):